Below you will find all of the ballet terms.

 New!
 Ballet dancing Videos:

 5 Ballet Foot Positions (2 Videos)

 Ballet Terminology is very important to learn for anyone starting with this form of dance.
 The better you know your basics, the better your dancing will become.

 More Ballet dance videos will be added but for now check out the text A to Z ballet terms below:

 Adage, Adagio [French: a-DAHZH]

-2nd meaning: The opening section of the classical pas de deux, in which the ballerina assisted by her male partner, performs the slow movements and enlèvements in which the danseur lifts, supports or carries the dancer.
-The dancer thus supported exhibits her grace, line and perfect balance while executing développés, pirouettes, arabesques and so on, and achieves combinations of steps and poses which would be impossible without the aid of her partner.
+2nd meaning: The opening section of the classical pas de deux, in which the ballerina is partnered by a male partner.
+Together they perform slow movements in which the male partner lifts, supports or carries the lady.
+The lady dancer will usually perform développés, pirouettes, arabesques and more.

 Air, en l’ [ahn lehr] In the air

 In the air means that a movement will be made in the air.
 For example, rond de jambe en l’air.
 And that the working leg will be raised to a horizontal position with the toe on the level of the hip.